 Cor pulmonale may lead to:

 Call your doctor or nurse if you have shortness of breath or chest pain.

 Avoid cigarette smoking to help prevent lung disease, because lung disease can lead to cor pulmonale.

 Right-sided heart failure

 McGlothlin D, De Marco T. Cor pulmonale.
 In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
 Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa.: Elsevier Saunders; 2010:chap 56.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 56.

-Updated by: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.